stevebuik/Graphvizforce-Lightning/doc/ADR/adr0002-lightning-out.md

 A workaround was found: host the ERD component in a Lightning Out page in a Visualforce page.
 The visualforce domains provide a session id that does work with the tooling API.

+This workaround will no longer be needed when the native Apex meta-data api supports Classes and Triggers.

 ## Decision

 Migrated the tab to use a VF page and Lightning Out to init the ERD.